-Moneyfarm Investments Management Fee
+Moneyfarm Investments Management Fees

-Although this is a much higher fee structure than that of more bespoke self-directed services like Hargreaves Lansdown, Charles Stanley and AJ Bell, this is due to the fact that it’s a done for you service.
+Although this is a much higher fee structure than that of more bespoke self-directed services like Hargreaves Lansdown, Charles Stanley and AJ Bell, this is due to the fact that it’s a done-for-you service.
 If we compare it to a similar product, like that of Moneybox, for example, you can see that the fees are more aligned and that they’re actually pretty competitive, especially when you get to the £100,000 mark.
-Having said that, by this point in your investing journey, you may want to consider developing a personalised portfolio with one of the old school providers.
+Having said that, by this point in your investing journey, you may want to consider developing a personalised portfolio with one of the old-school providers.

 Underlying Fund Fee